Modeling a simple example

 Now double-click on an element to access the element properties.
 In our case, we change the properties of the vehicle.
 In the first step, we change the name to lock/unlock antenna.

 It is possible to change the values.
-Here you can always change one of the values from the dropdown menu.
+You can always change one of the values from the dropdown menu.
+To create your own Tag Value, please have a look at Managing Tagged Values.

 We now create the elements mentioned above, step by step, and then connect them with the connections.
 Your model should look like the diagram below.